belide/dev-challenges/README.md

 # dev_games
-My and Vlad's fun with Ruby and JS
+My 11-year old is experimenting with coding.
+I help him as much as I can.
+Here Vlad's having fun with Ruby and JS.

-## What?
-My 10-year-old son and I are having fun and exploring programming languages and web development here through games, simple tutorials and what not.
-Join in! :)